Nearsightedness Correction at University Vision Centre

 Vision testing with an eye chart remains a tried-and-true method for diagnosing myopia and other refractive errors; it also enables us to determine the right prescription for corrective lenses.
 Eyeglasses can correct almost any case of myopia with great accuracy.
 So can contact lenses, although certain types of contacts such as rigid gas permeable lenses may be more effective for strong prescriptions than ordinary soft contacts.

 Don't let squinting, eye strain and fuzzy vision become a sad fact of your everyday life.
-Call University Vision Centre at 915-533-1811 to schedule an eye exam and vision test from our El Paso optometrist.
+Call University Vision Centre at 915-533-1811 to schedule an eye exam and vision test with one of our El Paso optometrist.
 We can help you say no to nearsightedness!